isomerpages/nlb-learning/_partners/Partners.md

 <tbody>

 <tr>
-<td><strong><a href="https://nlbsingapore.zoom.us/meeting/register/tJwrcemgqzkiHd3HruSM3W0zr8G9I8IbtcrM" target="_blank">Screen Time to Scream Time</a></strong></td>
+<td><strong><a href="https://nlbsingapore.zoom.us/meeting/register/tJ0ufu2vqj0iGtyepq5qmL1sXadZWW4qC2ME" target="_blank">Does My Child Have an Eating Disorder?</a></strong></td>
-<td>This workshop is curated to give learners a better understanding of the negative effects associated with too much screen time and the benefits of physical activities. <br><br>
+<td>This workshop is designed to give learners an understanding of the common eating disorders in children & adolescents and recognising its symptoms.
+It covers treatment, prevention and management techniques as well as activities that promote healthy eating habits.
+Learners will be equipped with the relevant resources to provide appropriate support, where needed. <br><br>

-At the end of the workshop, learners will better understand the potential health risks associated with low physical activities and the different types of physical exercises.
+This programme is suitable for parents of children and teens.<br><br>

-<br><br>Learners will also be equipped with the basic skills to plan a simple exercise programme.
+<b>About the Speaker</b><br>
-<br><br>
+Ms Nithiya Gunasagaran is a Mental Health nursing lecturer at NYP School of Health and Social Sciences.
+She holds a Specialist Diploma in Teaching and Learning (Higher Education) from the National Institute of Education Singapore (NIE-NTU), a Degree in Nursing from the Latrobe University, an Advanced Diploma in Mental Health Nursing and a Diploma in Nursing from the Nanyang Polytechnic (NYP).
+She has 4 years of teaching experience at an Institute of Higher Learning at the tertiary level.<br>
-This programme is suitable for teens.	</td>
+Ms Nithiya has 8 years of experience nursing patients with Eating Disorders through the delivery of holistic individualised care and the provision of a supportive and therapeutic relationship.
+She also engages in educating and supporting the parents/ caregivers of patients with Eating Disorders</td>

-<td>8 Sept 2022, 3pm - 4.30pm</td>
+<td>8 Oct 2022, 11am - 12.30pm</td>
 <td>Zoom</td>
 </tr>